UN summit of world leaders, by the numbers: The longest speech, the language that dominated and more

 After speeches close for the day, countries can choose to exercise their right of reply — a rebuttal, in essence.
 While its timebound and still stately — there’s no interrupting the largely pre-written statements usually delivered by a low-level diplomat — it’s still generally the spiciest the General Debate gets.

 This year, Japan exercised it thrice, the most of all countries.
 Its statements rebutted concerns over the discharge of radioactive wastewater.
-Algeria and Morocco traded heated statements over regional matters twice each, as did Azerbaijan and Armenia over Nagorno-Karabakh.
+Algeria and Morocco traded heated statements over matters in the Western Sahara twice each, as did Azerbaijan and Armenia over Nagorno-Karabakh.
 Guatemala and Iran also used their right twice, though not at each other.
-India, Pakistan, South Korea, North Korea, China, Guyana, Belize, and the United Arab Emirates.
+India, Pakistan, South Korea, North Korea, China, Guyana, Belize, and the United Arab Emirates each went once.

 Associated Press journalists Chinedu Asadu in Abuja, Nigeria, Jennifer Peltz at the United Nations and Derek Gatopoulos in Athens, Greece, contributed reporting.